mattman2864/Obsidian/Plans for Robotics.md

 	- If changed need to be made, return to sketch/prototype
 4. Construction
 	- Build a high-quality version with intended use on the final robot.
 This should not be changed except in a dire case such as breakage
+## Design
 - Use yellow ABS for printed parts
 - see if we can machine aluminum for things like arms and drive train
+- use fancy servos in important places like claws and arms
+	- the minis might be worth a try.
+They are much smaller and lighter, and so would work well as a claw on the end of an arm.
-		- use
+- use belts on motors if possible to prevent breakage
+-
 ## Software
 - Utilize modularity cleanly but not excessively
 - Utilize control theory concepts